Group-20-Software-Engineering/lasertag/README.md

 # Photon LaserTag Software
 Repository dedicated to developing the software to run a game utilizing the Photon Lasertag equipment.

+# Before Running
+- Make sure you have Pygame and Supabase Installed
+- Run `pip install pygame` and `pip install supabase`

 # TO RUN